 This course is the second half of a two-semester sequence required for seniors majoring in materials science and engineering with the Nanotechnology Concentration.
 It is intended to provide a broad exposure to many aspects of planning and conducting independent research with a focus on nanotechnology and nanomaterials.
 During this semester, verbal reporting of project activities and status is emphasized, culminating in student talks presented to a special session of students and faculty.
 Students also prepare a poster and a written final report summarizing their design and research results.
-Recommended Course Background: EN.510.311-EN.510.312, EN.510.428-EN.510.429, and EN.510.433 or 510.438 or 510.440Meets with EN.510.434, EN.510.439, EN.510.446, and EN.510.448 Distribution Area: Engineering, Natural Sciences
+Recommended Course Background: EN.510.428-EN.510.429, and EN.510.438 or 510.440Meets with EN.510.434, EN.510.439, EN.510.446, and EN.510.448